asmasonomics/asmasonomics.github.io/courses/2026-11-13_Genomics3_Workshop4_RNAseq.markdown

 <br/>
 <p align="justify">
 <details>
-   <summary>What to do if you want to use teaching0 rather than work in G/N/169.</summary>
+   <summary>What to do if you want to use teaching0 rather than work on a dual-boot Linux machine.</summary>
    <br/>
-   The <b>best</b> option is to work in G/N/169.
+   The <b>best</b> option is to work on a dual boot machine.
 But if this isn't possible you <i>can</i> complete the work using teaching0.
 I have put some things in place to help, but I can't support this workshop over multiple platforms.
-I say again - use G/N/169.<br/><br/>
+I say again - use the computer labs! <a href="https://www.york.ac.uk/it-services/tools/computers-printing-equipment/computer-labs/#bookings">There are multiple options across campus, and you can check availability</a>.<br/><br/>
    1) You will need to use the following FastQC and kallisto versions:
    <pre><code class="language-bash">
    module load bio/FastQC/0.11.9-Java-11